discordextremelist/discord-bot-best-practices/README.md

 "invalid command".
 Though if the command is correct, but arguments are wrong then it's okay to reply with "invalid args".
 If there is more than one bot in a server that shares a prefix, this can result in very obnoxious usage.
-If your bot's prefix is configurable, this rule can probably be safely disregarded.
 3. #### API and behaviour
     1. **Be respectful of Discord's API**
     Bots that abuse and misuse the Discord